August 15, 2025

 Laboratory Reports

-Professional lab reports provide detailed measurements with health comparisons.
+Professional lab reports give detailed measurements with health comparisons.
 Reports typically include normal ranges, your specific results, and recommendations for addressing problems.

 • Specific pollutant identification